tonyho/app-framework-binder/doc/afb-plugin-writing.md

       7      | <7> DEBUG

-The message is issued to the standard error.
+The message is pushed to standard error.
-The final destination of the message depends on how the systemd service was configured through the variable **StandardError**: It can be journal, syslog or kmsg.
+The final destination of the message depends on how systemd service was configured through its variable **StandardError**.
+It can be journal, syslog or kmsg.
 (See man sd-daemon).

 Sending events
 --------------

 Since version 0.5, plugins can broadcast events to any potential listener.
-This kind of bradcast is not targeted.
-Event targeted will come in a future version of afb-daemon.
+As today only unattended even are supported.
+Targeted events are expected for next coming version.

 The plugin *tic-tac-toe* broadcasts events when the board changes.
 This is done in the function **changed**: